RAK3244 BastWAN Breakout Board Quick Start Guide

 Once the command is executed, the bootloader should be flashed successfully.
 You can now connect the RAK3244 BastWan to your PC.

-In this section, The Things Network (TTN) and the procedure to set up the platform to connect with RAK3244 BastWAN are explained.
+This section covers The Things Network (TTN) and the procedure for setting up the platform to connect with the RAK3244 BastWAN.

-As shown in Figure 2, the RAK3244 BastWAN is one of the devices located on the left side.
-In the context of an IoT solution, the objective is to deploy devices to sense the relevant process variables and transmit the data to the backend servers located in the cloud.
-The data will be processed and integrated as part of a larger solution that could generate efficiency, traceability, predictability capacity among others.
+As depicted in Figure 2, the RAK3244 BastWAN is one of the devices positioned on the left side.
+In an IoT solution, its purpose is to sense relevant process variables and transmit the data to backend servers in the cloud.
+The processed data is then integrated into a larger solution to enable efficiency, traceability, predictability, and other capabilities.

-The RAK3244 BastWAN can be part of this ecosystem, and the objective of this section is to demonstrate how simple to send data to the TTN using the LoRaWAN protocol.
-To achieve this, the RAK3244 BastWAN must be located inside the coverage of a LoRaWAN gateway.
+The RAK3244 BastWAN can be part of this ecosystem, and this section aims to demonstrate how easy it is to send data to TTN using the LoRaWAN protocol.
+To accomplish this, the RAK3244 BastWAN must be within the coverage of a LoRaWAN gateway.

-The device name used for the setup is "RAK4260" since it is the core of RAK3244 BastWAN.
-You can designate any device name you want on your setup.
+The device name used for this setup is "RAK4260", as it is the core of the RAK3244 BastWAN.
+However, you can assign any device name you prefer for your setup.

-If you don't have an account yet, head on to the TTN website and create one.
-Once done, log in to your account and go to the Console.
+If you don’t have an account yet, visit the TTN website to create one.
+After completing the registration, log in to your account and navigate to the Console.

 Create a New Application

-• Application EUI - this will be generated automatically by The Things Network for convenience.
+- Application EUI: Automatically generated by The Things Network for your convenience.

-• Handler Registration - handler you want to register this application to.
+- Handler Registration: The handler to which you want to register this application.

-1. Scroll down until you see the Devices section.
-Or, you can click the "Devices" button at the top.
+- Scroll down until you see the Devices section or click the Devices button at the top.

-1. Then, register a new device by clicking on the "register devices".
+- Then, register a new device by clicking on register devices.

-In this form, the device ID must be unique for the application and must be completed with lower case, alphanumeric characters.
-The rest of the parameters in the form are very important for the LoRaWAN protocol:
+In this form, the Device ID must be unique within the application and consist of lowercase, alphanumeric characters.
+The other parameters in the form are crucial for the proper functioning of the LoRaWAN protocol:

 The TTN platform can generate these parameters randomly by leaving those fields empty, or you can enter already existing values.

-1. Press the “Register” button at the bottom of this page to finish the process.
+- Click the Register button at the bottom of this page to finish the process.

-Now that the Device EUI, Application EUI, and Application Key are defined, you can now proceed with the setup of RAK3244 BastWAN LoRa configurations.
+Now that the Device EUI, Application EUI, and Application Key are defined, proceed with the setup of RAK3244 BastWAN LoRa configurations.

-In this section, you will be introduced on how to use the RAK3244 BastWAN with Arduino™ IDE.
+This section introduces how to use the RAK3244 BastWAN with the Arduino™ IDE.

 BSP Installation